Projects

-76% of households in Ghana are at risk at for drinking contaminated water.
+76% of households in Ghana are at risk for drinking contaminated water.
 My capstone team, in partnership with PATH and Cova, aimed to increase transparency and empower communities to make educated decisions about water.
 To accomplish this, we developed a suite of signage and an educational “build your own sign” kit.
 I focused on the iconography to increase the accessibility of our designs.

 Role